-Colonel Doug Elliott currently serves as the Deputy Director for the Oklahoma Department of Veterans Affairs.
+BG Doug Elliott currently serves as the Executive Director for the Oklahoma Department of Veterans Affairs.
 He was selected by MG Myles Deering and began this new role on July 1, 2015.
-Colonel Elliott is responsible for the operation of seven veterans homes and five separate claims offices consisting of approximately 2,200 employees with a yearly budget of approximately 140 million dollars.
+General Elliott is responsible for the operation of seven veterans homes and five separate claims offices consisting of approximately 2,200 employees with a yearly budget of approximately 140 million dollars.

 Public Information Officer

 Duties performed by Shane as the Public Information Officer include: coordinating media requests, social media updates, website maintenance, public speaking, photography, and he is the main contact for anyone that would like more information on ODVA.
 Shane says this is the most fulfilling job he's ever had because "I am at the service of Oklahoma's Heroes.
 What can be more gratifying than that?"

 Colonel (Retired) Tracy Spencer came to work for the ODVA as the Director of Human Resources in December 2018 after completing over 27 years of military service.
 He comes to us from the Oklahoma National Guard (OKNG) where he served in multiple key leadership positions, including assignments as the J1/Director of Manpower and Personnel and as the Director of Staff for the Oklahoma Air National Guard.
 As a rated officer, Tracy held the aeronautical rating of Master Navigator and amassed over 3,300 flight hours, including over 400 combat hours, in the C-130H Tactical Transport Aircraft.
 Tracy’s passion is mentoring younger personnel and assisting others in reaching their goals.